Overcome the obstacles of reading on the small screen

 So how do you reach nonreaders on the small screen?
 In this session, you will learn to:

-- Write links that get scanned and clicked with five simple steps.
+- Write links that get clicked with five simple steps.

 - Bust the myth of page view time: Measurably boost understanding, memory, satisfaction — while costing readers 50% less time.

 - Pass The Skim Test: Make sure even flippers and skimmers can get the gist of your message — without reading the paragraphs.

 “Not a tiny tweak but a new form of writing.”

 — Eve Gelman, APR, director of marketing, communications, events and business development, Peddler’s Village Partnership